Zariski-local framed $\mathbb{A}^1$-homotopy theory: Abstract

-of group-like framed motivic spaces with respect to the Nisnevich topology and the so-called Zariski fibre topology generated by the Zariski one and the trivial fibre topology introduced by Druzhinin, Kolderup, {\O}stv{\ae}r, when $S$ is a separated noetherian scheme of finite dimension.

-In the base field case the Zariski fibre topology equals the Zariski topology.
-For a non-perfect field $k$ an equivalence of $\infty$-categories of Voevodsky's motives
+of group-like framed motivic spaces over a separated noetherian scheme $S$ of finite Krull dimension with respect to the Nisnevich topology at one side and the Zariski fibre topology $\mathrm{zf}$ generated by the Zariski one and the trivial fibre topology (introduced by Druzhinin, Kolderup and {\O}stv{\ae}r) on the other side.
+Over a field, the Zariski fibre topology equals the Zariski topology and the result follows from the previous one.
+To prove it in the case of a general base scheme, we prove a localisation theorem for $\mathbf{H}^{\mathrm{fr},\mathrm{gp}}_{\mathrm{zf}}(-)$ employing the ideas from the proof of the {\it affine localisation theorem} for the trivial fibre topology by the first author, Kolderup and {\O}stv{\ae}r.

-is new already.
-The base scheme case is deduced from the result over residue fields using the corresponding localisation theorems.
-Namely, the localisation theorem for $\mathbf{H}^{\mathrm{fr},\mathrm{gp}}(S)$ was proved by Hoyois, and the localisation theorem for $\mathbf{H}^{\mathrm{fr},\mathrm{gp}}_{\mathrm{zf}}(S)$ is deduced in the present article from the affine localisation theorem for the trivial fibre topology proved by Druzhinin, Kolderup, {\O}stw{\ae}r.